isabella232/datajoint-file-validator/docs/tutorial/1-validate.md

 </details>

 Again, we'll go into more detail about how to write a custom manifest in the [next section](2-manifest.md).
-For now, note that the manifest is a YAML file that contains a list of rules.
+For now, note that the manifest is a YAML file that contains a list of rules, all of which must pass in order for a fileset to be valid.
 Most of these rules passed when we validated our fileset, but the rules with IDs `rule-3-files` (lines 22-29) and `rule-5-regex` (lines 37-40) failed.
 Notice that the manifest author has included a `description` of each rule, as well as a `description` of the manifest itself, so that the end user can understand what the manifest is for and what the rules are checking for.